passworks/passworks-api/README.md

 The Passworks API is based on a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architecture which makes Passworks API predictable and resource oriented.
 It uses HTTP built-in features, like HTTP authentication, HTTP verbs (GET, POST, PUT, PATCH, DELETE) and HTTP response codes to allow easy access from any programming language via off-the-shelf libraries and tools.

-Documentation last updated at `Nov 27th, 2016` see the [CHANGELOG.md](https://github.com/passworks/passworks-api/blob/master/v2/CHANGELOG.md) for more details.
+Documentation last updated at `Jan 5th, 2016` see the [CHANGELOG.md](https://github.com/passworks/passworks-api/blob/master/v2/CHANGELOG.md) for more details.

 SDKs
 -------------

 Get started quickly using Passworks with our SDK's.
 The SDK helps take the complexity out of coding by providing native classes for operating Passworks API.

 * PHP
 	* [passworks-php](https://github.com/passworks/passworks-php) - The SDK is also available through Packagist (composer compatible) ([Packagist](https://packagist.org/packages/passworks/passworks-php))
 * Ruby
 	* [passworks-ruby](https://github.com/passworks/passworks-ruby) - The SDK is also available through Ruby Gems ([Ruby Gems](https://github.com/passworks/passworks-ruby)).

 Understanding the API workflow